 Less complicated, faster and often more effective than using an iron the best clothes steamers can help you keeping that sharp look while also saving you time in the process.

-Broken down by categories, this guide features our 2 favorite choices for the best overall, travel, handheld and professional clothes steamers available on the market today.
+Broken down by categories, this guide features my 2 favorite choices for the best overall, travel, handheld and professional clothes steamers available on the market today.

-If you are still unsure which type of steamer is the right choice for you check out our buyers guide further down this article, or just go for the winners right away:
+If you are still unsure which type of steamer is the right choice for you check out the buyers guide further down this article, or just go for the winners right away:

 PurSteam Elite Standing Garment Steamer